cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-up/issues-enter-verify-email.md

    - Changing the password on your email account to make sure it’s secure.
    - Not leaving your email signed in on shared devices.
 4. <strong>Contact support</strong>
-   - If you have additional questions or need additional help, {% link links.contact 'contact customer support.' %}
+   - If you have additional questions or need additional help, {% link links.contactUsers 'contact customer support.' %}